SimonMoynihan33/Level-Lounge/TESTING.md

 - Issue: Could not get comment content to show.
 - Cause: Was referencing the content as 'body' when it is content in my model.
 - Fix: Change 'body' tags to content throughout post_detail.html and py files.

+### Bug 09

+A large bug I encountered was obtaining nested comments.
+The Code Institute walkthrough views and template did not support this feature, but I felt it was an essential aspect of a discussion based forum website.
+Most of the time, when I added a view or updated my post_detail template, I ecountered server errors or replies would not show at all.